-Just like plug plants, ready plants are an excellent value for money way of filling your garden with colour.
-Ready plants are larger and more advanced than plug plants.
+Just like Plug Plants, Ready Plants are an excellent value for money way of filling your garden with colour.
+They are larger and more advanced than Plug Plants.
 They are small but well rooted plants which are raised in cellular trays.

 One of the advantages of Ready plants is that there is no root disturbance when the plants are potted on.
 Ready plants are easy to look after.
 They are ‘Ready’ plants.
 They can be planted directly into pots and hanging baskets, but summer flowering Ready plants cannot be put outdoors until the risk of frost has passed.

 When you receive our ready plants they will measure approximately 6-10cm in height from the root of the plant to the top of the stem.

 Our Ready Plants are great value with offers starting at £14.99 for 70 Ready Plants.
 Cost per plant is less than 22p each – fantastic value!
 And all Ready Plants come with FREE delivery.

 We sell a full range of summer and winter flowering ready plants.
 Summer flowering ready plants are sold in the Spring.
 They are despatched at the end of March to the end of May – varieties include Geraniums, Impatiens, Petunia, Begonia, Antirrhinum, Pansy, Lobelia and more.
 Most varieties will flower from May through to the first frost.

 We sell winter flowering ready plants in the autumn.
 These are despatched in mid-August to October.
 Varieties include Wallflower, Primrose, Pansy, Viola, Sweet William, Polyanthus and more.
 Most varieties will flower from the autumn through to the spring and bring much-needed colour to your winter garden.